OpenCDSS/cdss-learn-git/mkdocs-project/docs/08a-lesson-workflow-concepts/lesson-workflow-concepts.md

 # Learn Git / Workflow Concepts #

-This lesson explains Git workflow concepts.
+This lesson explains Git workflow concepts at an overview level.
 A "workflow" is the sequence of steps used to manage content in a Git repository, primarily dealing with the use of branches, and the processes used to branch and merge.